BZIvanov/extract-color-from-text/README.md

 This package provides a function which will extract text color value from predefined array of color like values.

-Comparison of the words is case-insensitive.
+- Comparison of the words is case-insensitive.
+- Word separators are space, start/end of strong, trailing plus sign.

 ## Example